Jav1ki4N/OSPTEK_RFT_TFT_Adapter/README.md

 The screen should then be completely filled with black pixels.

 > **Note:**
-> The provided code is **only intended for testing** on bare-metal STM32F4 platforms.
+> The provided code is **only intended for testing** and cannot serve as a driver.
-> For more complete and feature-rich implementations, you can find well-developed drivers for **ESP32** on GitHub.
+> For more complete and feature-rich implementations, you can drivers for **ESP32** on GitHub.

 ---